 When starting up, the computer will boot up without asking you to log in.
-If you log out of the desktop and log back in and get a login screen, enter "sherline" for the login (in all lower case letters) and "sherline" for the password.
-After completing the login entries, left click the [Go] button with your mouse, and the desktop will appear.
+If you log out of the desktop and log back in and get a login screen, enter sherline (all lowercase letters) for the login and sherline (all lowercase letters) for the password.
+Click the [Login] button and the desktop will appear.